Work permits for employees in China: A complete guide for employers [2024]

 Jul 21, 2023

-If your business is looking to explore hiring opportunities in China or expand your company’s operations into the country, it’s vital to understand China’s work permit system.
+If your business is looking to explore hiring in China or expand your company’s operations into the country, it’s vital to understand China’s work permit system.
 Workers without authorization can’t be hired legally, and employers who overlook authorization could face penalties or fines, imprisonment, or bans on operating in China.

 This guide will explain the fundamentals of work permits for employees in China.
 From the different types of work permits to the application process, we'll walk you through the essential information employers need to know to ensure a smooth and compliant hiring process in China.
 Plus, we answer your frequently asked questions.